Apply now!

-GSK Science in the Summer™ is a free, informal science summer program for children entering grades 2-6.
-Check back in winter of 2025 for next year’s application.
+GSK Science in the Summer™ is a free, informal science summer program for youth entering grades 2-6.

 Supported by GSK and offered in collaboration with The Franklin Institute, the goals of Science in the Summer are:

-• To increase children's interest and confidence in doing science and pursuing STEM careers, especially for children in under-resourced communities.
+- To increase youth's interest and confidence in doing science and pursuing STEM careers, especially for youth in under-resourced communities

 The Franklin Institute will support your organization to fold the program into your existing structure and increase your educators’ confidence and skills to lead high-quality STEM programming.

-Check out our 2025 theme, Be a Health Scientist! here.
+Check out last year's theme, Be a Health Scientist! here.

 PROGRAM BENEFITS

-Accepted organizations are committing to a five-month program cycle (April to September) and will receive the following benefits for joining the program, including but not limited to:
+Accepted organizations are committing to a seven-month program cycle (February to September with programming from May-August) and will receive the following benefits for joining the program, including but not limited to:

-• High-quality STEM curriculum and materials for five program activities, including kits of materials, educator guides, lab notebooks, and sticker sheets for youth in grades 2 – 6 (2025 theme: Be a Health Scientist!)
+- High-quality STEM curriculum and materials for five program activities, including kits of materials, educator guides, lab notebooks, and sticker sheets for youth in grades 2-6

-• Professional development and curriculum training for your staff via an in-person training at The Franklin Institute or virtual, asynchronous trainings
+- Facilitation and curriculum content training for your STEM Specialists via two in-person trainings at The Franklin Institute

-• A stipend for replenishing materials as necessary and to support field trip transportation costs (if applicable), and other program-related expenses
+- A stipend to support STEM Specialist training time, replenish materials as necessary, support field trip transportation costs (if applicable), and other program-related expenses

-• A field trip to The Franklin Institute, including free general admission for program youth and adult chaperones
+- A field trip to The Franklin Institute including free general admission for program youth or general admission vouchers for youth participating at libraries

 The Franklin Institute is accepting applications from Philadelphia-area organizations that meet the below requirements:

-• have educators who are able/willing to be trained to deliver the five-activity curriculum
+- have educator(s) who are able/willing to be trained as the STEM Specialists who will deliver the five-activity curriculum

 Examples of organizations that may apply include community-based organizations (CBOs), out-of-school-time providers (OSTs), after school providers (ASPs) that have summer programming, low-cost or free summer camps, day cares/early childhood service providers, and public-school summer programs.